ashishsdalvi/cse15l-lab-reports/blog_post_1.md

 **Trying Some Commands**

-Some commands you can try are ls, pwd, cd and you can add various flags to these commands as well (Ex: ls -lah)
+Some commands you can try are 'ls', 'pwd', 'cd' and you can add various flags to these commands as well (Ex: 'ls -lah')

-ls is used to display all the files and directories in your working directory, pwd outputs the path to your working directory, and cd is used to move to another directory.
+'ls' is used to display all the files and directories in your working directory, 'pwd' outputs the path to your working directory, and 'cd' is used to move to another directory.

 Here is some of the output from my commands.
 ![Output From Commands](https://ashishsdalvi.github.io/cse15l-lab-reports/Command_Output.png)